CoLRev-Environment/workshop/worksheet.md

 `colrev pdfs` ensures that PDF documents correspond to their associated metadata (no mismatches), that they are machine readable (OCR and semantically annotated), and that unnecessary materials (such as cover pages) are removed.
 For more information check the [documentation](https://colrev.readthedocs.io/en/latest/manual/pdf_retrieval.html).

 You may need to collect some PDFs manually.
-For `colrev pdf-get-man` follow the instructions:
+For `colrev pdf-get-man` follow the instructions provided by `colrev` on the command line.

-1. Type `colrev pdf-get-man`
-2. Respond with `n` to the question about whether to "Check existing unlinked PDFs (y/n)?"
-3. Respond with `n` to the question about whether to "Get PDF from Downloads folder (y/n)?"
-4. Press `Enter` to start
-5. Download the corresponding PDF for the displayed record
-6. Rename the PDF file to the ID
-7. Upload the PDF file to `data/pdfs` by right clicking on the folder and selecting "Upload..." in the context menu
-8. Respond with `y` to the question "Retrieved (y/n)?"
-9. Repeat 1.-8. for all missing PDFs

 You may also need to manually prepare some PDFs via `colrev pdf-prep-man`.